ZiedYT/chats-revenge-public/README.md

 ## Twitch bits and channel points rewrds bot, by ZiedYT
 DM me for any issues :)
 ## Features
-- Runs locally (for free :D) in your PC to enable channel points rewards
 - Support for both channel points and bits
 - Rewards:
     - Chat can timeout/untimeout each other